Dr. Dre to receive first Hip-Hop Icon Award from music industry group ASCAP

 Dr. Dre will need to make room in his trophy case for another prestigious award.

 The American Society of Composers, Authors and Publishers said on Tuesday that Dr. Dre will receive the first-ever ASCAP Hip-Hop Icon Award.
-He’ll be honored at the organization’s Rhythm & Soul Music Awards on Thursday in Los Angeles.
+He’ll be honored at the organization’s Rhythm & Soul Music Awards Celebration of 50 Years of Hip-Hop on Thursday in Los Angeles.

 “Dr. Dre’s groundbreaking early work laid a foundation for hip-hop as we know it today,” Paul Williams, chairman of the board and president at ASCAP.
 “As a champion for some of today’s biggest artists and a successful entrepreneur, he changed the culture around hip-hop.”